HARC-PTI/HOWTO-Amazon-AWS/How-To/AWS-AMI-Packer/examples/README.md

 Here are some example Packer build templates to build AWS AMIs.

-See [main Packer README file](../README.md) for instructions on setting up Packer and AWS CLI to run these example Packer build templates.
+See [main AWS-AMI-Packer README file](../README.md) for instructions on setting up Packer and AWS CLI to run these example Packer build templates.

 Each of the examples uses the amazon-ebs Packer builder.
 More info on that builder can be found here: [https://www.packer.io/docs/builders/amazon/ebs](https://www.packer.io/docs/builders/amazon/ebs).
 There are also additional AWS builders that can be used with Packer for creating other AWS resources besides AMIs.